Army of Me: Live performances

 The song was performed in a few live shows.
-Björk premiered the song four days before the release of the single, on 20 April 1995, on Top of the Pops, with the Skunk Anansie.
+Björk premiered the song four days before the release of the single, on 20 April 1995, on Top of the Pops.
+She then performed the song again, on 4 May 1995, but with Skunk Anansie.
 This particular performance featured additional vocals by Skin.
 Björk performed the song live on Italian musical show Festivalbar and on The White Room, along with "I Miss You".

-The song was performed on the Debut Tour before the official release.
-The performance on the Post Tour was called "explosive" by Adrien Begrand of PopMatters and was released on Live Box, in the Post Live CD, with the same performance being released on Björk's video Live at Shepherds Bush Empire.
-The song was performed on the Vespertine World Tour, where it was accompanied by Zeena Parkins.
+The song was performed on the Debut tour before the official release.
+The performance on the Post tour was called "explosive" by Adrien Begrand of PopMatters and was released on Live Box, in the Post Live CD, with the same performance being released on Björk's video Live at Shepherds Bush Empire.
+The song was performed on the Vespertine world tour, where it was accompanied by Zeena Parkins.
 The performance was called "extra-gritty" and the accompaniment of Parkins was described as giving the song "fresh urgency".

-The song was performed on the Greatest Hits Tour and on the Volta Tour, with the latter performance being included on Voltaïc, both in the live version recorded at the Olympic Studios in London, and in the DVD Live in Paris.
+The song was performed on the Greatest Hits tour and on the Volta tour, with the latter performance being included on Voltaïc, both in the live version recorded at the Olympic Studios in London, and in the DVD Live in Paris.

-The song was performed again in summer 2012 in Lollapalooza Chile as part of the Biophilia Tour replacing most of the instrumental part with a Tesla coil.
+The song was performed again in summer 2012 in Lollapalooza Chile as part of the Biophilia tour replacing most of the instrumental part with a Tesla coil.